-- Risk manage the council in delivering its core purpose, priorities and outcome. - Consider and challenge the risks involved in making any 'key decisions'.
+- Risk manages the council in delivering its core purpose, priorities, and outcome. - Consider and challenge the risks involved in reaching decisions

-The Audit and Standards Committee
+Audit and Governance Committee

 - In accordance with their Terms of Reference, monitor the effective development and operation of risk management in the council. - > To monitor progress in addressing risk relating issues reported to the committee.